 - Consider creating a microsite where participants can easily access the resources needed to follow this year's Hope for the Journey Conference (i.e. the Conference Guide + Notebook, schedule, speaker bios, etc.).
-A microsite allows you to customize based on your group's needs, or you can always direct participants to Show Hope's Hope for the Journey Resources page. - Utilizing your 30 Digital Passes, plan ahead for any potential technical difficulties or external distractions your participants may experience.
+A microsite allows you to customize based on your group's needs, or you can always direct participants to Show Hope's Hope for the Journey Resources page. - Utilizing your Digital Passes, plan ahead for any potential technical difficulties or external distractions your participants may experience.
 First, ensure everyone has a strong WiFi signal or access to one.
 Depending on what app (i.e. Zoom, Microsoft Teams, Google Meet, etc.) you are using for your times of discussion, participants should be comfortable with it ahead of your scheduled conference time(s).
 Remind participants to carve out an uninterrupted space as much as possible (i.e. silence cell phones, turn off email notifications, etc.).
 Along with that, as the host, make sure you are familiar and comfortable with the app's features, controls, and so forth (i.e. muting/unmuting options, chat capabilities, etc.).

 - Coordinate a plan for communication during your scheduled conference viewing window(s) in case technical issues arise.
-Be sure to familiarize yourself, as the host, with the Technical Support section of this manual (see page 17). - Take advantage of opportunities for breaks.
+Be sure to familiarize yourself, as the host, with the Technical Support section of this manual (see page 18). - Take advantage of opportunities for breaks.
 If you are viewing the conference on the one-day schedule, natural breaks will occur between each learning module.
 Encourage participants to stretch, hydrate, and fuel up on snacks during those windows.
 Sixty- to 90-minutes is the average time an individual can successfully engage and be participative.
 After that, breaks are needed. - Incorporate times for interactions, whether it is a group activity or a time of questionand-answer.
-Visit Show Hope's Hope for the Journey Resources page for activities and discussion questions.